AndreKev/Polynomials-Calculator/README.md

 - Support all usual arithmetic operations on polynomials: exponentiation, multiplication, division, addition, substraction.

 # Running the application
+# GUI
 On the terminal and parent directory execute : python launch.py
+# Kernel
+To use our defined functions, go to the assets directory in the folder.
+You will see:
+- The Tokenizer
+- The Parser
+- The evaluate function
+- The rest to be discovered on interest